Qasr Al Yahud baptismal site

 Last entrance – 1 hour before closing time.

-The site has prayer chapels, benches for worshippers, toilets, changing rooms and showers and a visitor’s centre.
+The site has prayer chapels, benches for worshippers, toilets, changing rooms and showers, and a visitor’s center.